dkandalov/dkandalov.github.io/micro-blog.md

 My #1 feature for IntelliJ would be a Hoogle-like api search engine where you can put a signature and get all functions with that signature (or places where they are needed)

 #### 2024/04/24
 Another example of #Kotlin APIs affected by IDE is type aliases support.
-In the code below, the “Specify return type explicitly” intention expands the alias instead of using `Foo` (it works with simple aliases though).
+In the code below, the "Specify return type explicitly" intention expands the alias instead of using `Foo` (it works with simple aliases though).
 <kotlin>
 typealias Foo = () -&gt; Int
 fun bar(foo: Foo): () -&gt; Int = foo